 Brown creeper habitat preferences and responses to forest practices have been well established in the literature.
 Adams and Morrison (1993) employed high-effort field observations to assess year-round brown creeper habitat selection, and were the first to acknowledge the potential negative impacts of timber harvesting on this species.
 Work in the last decade has placed an increasing emphasis on brown creeper sensitivity to forestry.
 Poulin et al. (2008) suggest the conservation of breeding populations of brown creepers is incompatible with harvesting at even the lowest intensities.
 D’astous and Villard (2012) show that harvesting with high levels of retention resulted in a halving in brown creeper nest densities, likely due to a decline in forage availability.
 Vogeler et al. (2013) used LiDAR-derived estimates of forest structure and emphasized the importance of tall canopies in maintaining brown creeper populations.
-Finally, Geleynse, Burke and Elliott (2016) show that brown creeper density declined in three retention harvesting strategies relative to unharvested controls, though lacked the sample size to detect significant differences (3 replicates per treatment).
+Finally, Geleynse, Burke and Elliott (2016) show that brown creeper density declined in three retention harvesting strategies relative to unharvested controls, though they lacked the sample size to detect significant differences (3 replicates per treatment).
 Brown creeper sensitivity to forest management thus provides perhaps the best opportunity to assess the sustainability of novel harvesting strategies for mature forest species.

 In Alberta, Canada, a recent harvesting practice known as understory protection has emerged that shows some promise for preserving habitat for species that depend on mature forests to breed (Charchuk & Bayne, unpublished).
 Understory protection harvesting (UP) seeks to protect young white spruce during hardwood harvest for future softwood harvesting.
 Previous research has shown that white spruce freed from competition in these situations can experience elevated growth rates by up to 350% (cite), thus these harvest blocks may be able to provide habitat to mature forest species very soon after harvesting occurs.
 Furthermore, a small portion of the mature timber in these harvest blocks is retained to protect the understory from windthrow, which may also contribute potential habitat.
 Studying the brown creeper response to understory protection harvesting is essential to understanding the habitat that UP harvest blocks provide and directing future management practices.
 The goal of this research was to develop an automatic computer recognition algorithm for brown creepers to accomplish two goals.
 First, to assess the habitat use and occupancy rates of understory protection habitat relative to nearby mature forests by brown creepers; and second, to assess the ability of DCOMs derived from standard point count data to accurately estimate occupancy rates and species-habitat relationships.